greengreengreen/data_structure_n_algos/next_greater/next_greater.md

     return res
 ```
 Can we do better than O(n^2)?
 Yes.
 We can make it O(nlogn).
-Of course O(nlogn) didn’t count the time to copy indexes into the result array.
+Of course, O(nlogn) didn’t count the time to copy indexes into the result array.
 There are several ways to achieve this.
 Since the base form optimization is not the focus of this post, I will create another post for it.

 ## Variant1